AlexSheva-mason/Rick-Morty-Database/README.md

 ## App design and architecture
-Project is based on MVVM architecture, mostly written in Kotlin using Android Jetpack library (AndroidX).
+Project is based on MVVM architecture, mostly written in Kotlin using Android Jetpack components and libraries.
 App utilises offline first approach and implements "Single Activity - multiple Fragments" navigation pattern.
-Project uses dependency injection with Dagger2.

 Android Jetpack Architecture Components used:
 - ViewModel